academe/laravel-google-api-auth/README.md

   * If the scope of an authorisation is changed, i.e. extended, then it needs to be authorised again.
 We will only know it has extended by keeping a record of the previous scopes.
 Google calls this incremental authorisation.
+* If a user can have multiple authorisations with different Google accounts, then how do we ensure this?
+For example, a user authorises two different areas of the app inadvertently using the same Google account.
+How do we detect this and raise it as an error?
+We need a unique ID of the Google user who authenticated.
+We are not saving the Google user ID and can work on looking for duplicates later.
+The application is best placed for deciding what to do with duplicates - perhaps deleting the older one and linking the newer one in its place.

+  Bear in mind also that two different application users could be the same physical user and could authorise the same Google account using the separate users.
+Note that we cannot detect the user doing this in advance;
+  by the time we know a user has authorised the same account twice (thus invalidating the first access token and renewal token) it is done and so only remedial action is possible (e.g informing the user of the invalidated authorisation).